 Attend Law School

 Attend a law school and graduate with a Juris Doctor.
-Think about enrolling in a law school that offers a clinical estate attorney program.
-You can take classes on family law, estate planning, trusts, and asset management in an estate law program.
+Consider enrolling in a law school that offers a clinical estate attorney program.
+In an estate law program, you can take classes on family law, estate planning, trusts, and asset management.

 Pass your State’s Bar Exam